Tax Treaties

 If you own a UK rental property and live in France, you must declare that income in France — on top of any UK reporting obligations.
 Here's how the French declaration works for both unfurnished and furnished lets.

 Many UK expats in France still own property back in the UK and let it out for income.
-It's a common arrangement — and one that creates obligations in both countries simultaneously.
 The UK still has the right to tax UK rental income.
-The UK-France double tax treaty prevents genuine double taxation, but it does not remove the French declaration obligation.
+The UK-France treaty prevents genuine double taxation — but it does not remove the French declaration obligation.
+Both obligations run in parallel.

 This guide covers both main scenarios — unfurnished lets and furnished lets — including which regime applies, the exact forms to use, how social charges work, and the important difference in how the treaty credit operates for each type.